markaguiar/markaguiar.github.io/index.md

 * [Crisis and Commitment: Inflation Credibility and the Vulnerability to Sovereign Debt Crises](/citation/crisis_commitment)

-    Aguiar, Mark, Manuel Amador, Gita Gopinath and Emmanuel Farhi (2013): "Crisis and Commitment: Inflation Credibility and the Vulnerability to Sovereign Debt Crises".
+    Aguiar, Mark, Manuel Amador,  Emmanuel Farhi, and Gita Gopinath (2013): "Crisis and Commitment: Inflation Credibility and the Vulnerability to Sovereign Debt Crises".